nicolas3010/arduino-laser-alarm/README.md

 # arduino-laser-alarm
  noise when blocking the laser

- following the step by step of autocore I managed to carry out the project successfully
+ following the step by step of robocore I managed to carry out the project successfully

 materials